Not all moments of motherhood are perfect. In fact, being a mom can be downright hard. Discover how to be a happy mom even in the toughest moments.

 This is the story of an SSBE reader who wrote in with her predicament.
 She has two-month-old twins on top of her three-year-old, twins she hadn’t “planned” since she was only hoping for two kids (sound familiar?).
 And this change of plans—along with the challenges of the newborn stage—is making her feel unhappy with parenthood.

-Just as women develop hemorrhages and diastasis recti after delivering a baby, so too can we feel down and unhappy about being a mom.
+Just as women develop hemorrhages and diastasis recti after delivering a baby, so too can we feel down and wonder how to be a happy mom.
 Don’t feel ashamed to bring it up with your doctor, any more than you would be ashamed of other post-partum complications.

 It doesn’t hurt to talk to your doctor about your feelings, even if it’s to vent about the hardships of parenthood.
 Complaining doesn’t mean she’ll slap you with a label and send you off with meds, but she’ll be better able to make a decision.